-Most renovation disasters are a result of people thinking they know what they are doing and failing to consult a professional—like a building inspector.
+Most construction and renovation disasters are a result of people thinking they know what they are doing and failing to consult a professional—like a building inspector.
 You can do some serious damage to your home.
-I’ve even come across contractors who avoiding building code inspections.
+I’ve even come across contractors who might try to avoid local building code inspections.
 This shows that they either don’t care to do the job right, or they don’t know what they are doing.

 Why do you need a building permit?

-A lot of people grumble, complaining that a building permit is just ‘taxation’ or another cash grab by the municipal government.
+A lot of people grumble, complaining that the cost of the permit is just ‘taxation’ or another cash grab by the municipal government.
 That sounds like a line that a shady contractor started.
 Try saving a few pennies now on permits and it could cost you thousands in fines and repairs later.